omec-project/up4/scenarios/README.md

 * Verify that all components have started correctly

 **net-setup.xml**
+* Requires `setup.xml`
 * Push netcfg.json to ONOS
 * Verify that all switches, links, and host are discovered successfully

-**forwarding.xml**
-* Use UP4 northbound APIs to set up GTP termination and forwarding
-* Check forwarding by sending and receiving traffic using the eNodeB and PDN Mininet hosts

-**buffering.xml**
-* Same as forwarding.xml but checks the case where downlink buffering is enabled
+**smf-setup.xml**
+* Requires `setup.xml`, `net-setup.xml`
+* Initialize a Mock SMF for communication with the PFCP agent

+**smf-teardown.xml**
+* Requires `setup.xml`, `net-setup.xml`, `smf-setup.xml`
+* Stop the Mock SMF

 **teardown.xml**
+* Requires `setup.xml`
 * Dump Docker container logs
 * Stop containers

+### Single test cases
+These scenarios each test small subsets of features, such as forwarding, buffering, or failure recovery.
+These scenarios do not perform setup or teardown, but they do clean up after themselves and thus can be run repeatedly and consecutively.

+**p4rt-forwarding.xml**
+* Requires `setup.xml`, `net-setup.xml`
+* Use UP4 northbound APIs to set up GTP termination and forwarding
+* Check forwarding by sending and receiving traffic using the eNodeB and PDN Mininet hosts

+**p4rt-buffering.xml**
+* Requires `setup.xml`, `net-setup.xml`
+* Same as p4rt-forwarding.xml but checks the case where downlink buffering is enabled

+**pfcp-forwarding.xml**
+* Requires `setup.xml`, `net-setup.xml`, `smf-setup.xml`
+* Use PFCP messages from the mock SMF to set up GTP termination and forwarding
+* Check forwarding by sending and receiving traffic using the eNodeB and PDN Mininet hosts

+**pfcp-buffering**
+* Requires `setup.xml`, `net-setup.xml`, `smf-setup.xml`
+* Same as pfcp-forwarding.xml but checks the case where downlink buffering is enabled

+**smf-failure**
+* Requires `setup.xml`, `net-setup.xml`, `smf-setup.xml`
+* Install flow rules for one UE via the mock SMF and verify the rules are installed in the switch
+* Kill the mock SMF and verify the orphaned flow rules are cleared from the switch
+* Restore the mock SMF and verify that forwarding for one UE can be re-established

+**pfcp-agent-failure**
+* Requires `setup.xml`, `net-setup.xml`, `smf-setup.xml`
+* Install flow rules for one UE via the mock SMF and verify the rules are installed in the switch
+* Reboot the PFCP agent and verify the orphaned flow rules are cleared from the switch once the agent recovers.

+### All-in-one tests
+These scenarios combine setup, single tests, and teardown all in one.
+Useful for quickly detecting issues.

+**p4rt-smoke.xml**
+* Combines the `setup.xml`, `net-setup.xml`, `p4rt-forwarding`, `p4rt-buffering`, and `teardown.xml`
+scenarios in one test

 **smoke.xml**
-* Combines the above scenarios in one test
+* Combines the `setup.xml`, `net-setup.xml`, `smf-setup`, `pfcp-forwarding`, `pfcp-buffering`,
+ `smf-teardown.xml`, and`teardown.xml` scenarios in one test

 ## Reusing ONOS STC commands with Docker